Intermediate geodesic growth in virtually nilpotent groups: Preliminaries

-In the $2$-step-nilpotent case, Stoll proves much more: \begin{prop}[{Rough isometry, \cite[Proposition 4.3]{Stoll_metric}}] Let $H$ be a torsionfree $2$-step nilpotent group, with a finite generating set $S$ and $\sigma\colon S\to \ZZ_{>0}$ a weight function.
-Then there exists a constant $C=C(S,\sigma)$ such that
+In the $2$-step-nilpotent case, Stoll proves more than we could bargain for: \begin{prop}[{Rough isometry, \cite[Proposition 4.3]{Stoll_metric}}] Let $H$ be a torsion-free $2$-step nilpotent group, with a finite generating set $X$ and $\sigma\colon X\to \ZZ_{>0}$ a weight function.
+Then there exists a constant $C=C(X,\sigma)$ such that